Veslyquix/SRR_FEGBA/Readme.md

 Matthis portrait by Thorn
 Merric portrait by Thorn
 Hardin portrait by Thorn
-Wolf portrait by DerTheVaporeon, Nickt
+Wolf portrait by Thorn
-Sedgar portrait by DerTheVaporeon
+Sedgar portrait by Thorn, AlemOwl
-Roshea portrait by Alusq, DerTheVaporeon
+Roshea portrait by Thorn
 Vyland portrait by Zmr, Peer, Blueey, Nickt
 Wendell portrait by Thorn
 Rickard portrait by Thorn
 Bantu portrait by Thorn
 Caesar portrait by Thorn
-Radd portrait by Zorua
+Radd portrait by Thorn
 Roger portrait by Thorn
 Jeorge portrait by Thorn
-Maria portrait by RedBean
+Maria portrait by BuskHusker
-Minerva portrait by Wasdye
+Minerva portrait by BuskHusker
 Linde portrait by MK404
 Jake portrait by Thorn
 Boah portrait by Thorn
 Tomas portrait by Thorn
 Dolph portrait by Thorn
 Macellan portrait by Thorn
-Midia portrait by Vilk
+Midia portrait by Thorn
 Beck portrait by Thorn
 Astram portrait by GratedShtick, Cardcafe, Nickt, CranJam
-Palla portrait by Obsidian_Daddy
+Palla portrait by RedBean
 Catria portrait by RedBean
 Samson portrait by Thorn
 Arran portrait by Thorn
-Xane portrait by ShadowFlygon
+Xane portrait by Thorn
 Est portrait by RedBean
 Tiki portrait by BatimaTheBat
 Lorenz portrait by Sterling_Glovner